-Papers accepted into the OCEANS 2020 Singapore program are automatically accepted for Global OCEANS 2020.
+Papers accepted into the OCEANS 2020 Singapore program are automatically accepted for OCEANS 2020 Singapore – U.S. Gulf Coast.

 Any final papers and copyright forms already submitted to OCEANS 2020 Singapore will be automatically transferred.

 For Singapore authors who have yet to submit, please follow the deadlines given in the table below.

 Have you conducted innovative research that you’d like presented to a broader audience?

 The OCEANS 2020 Gulf Coast Call for Abstracts is now closed.
 Abstracts will be accepted for engaging and cutting-edge technical papers.
 Once the submission window closes, the top abstracts will be chosen and those authors will be invited to submit a full paper.
 The final technical papers will be featured in OCEANS’ prestigious technical program.